fuzious/blockchain-with-Java/README.md

 For Creating a Rest handler and implementing a simple blockchain explore **com.blockchainInit.webservice** package

+For Uploading a file to IPFS via Infura see **com.blockchainInit.IPFS** to store a simple text file to IPFS

 For Creating a webapp with a smartcontract explore **com.blockchainInit.MVC** after:

 - Compile the solidity file with `solcjs` command `solcjs HelloWorld.sol --bin --abi --optimize -o ./ `